AlgoMaster Logo

 Loading...

 The problem with the first version is that the default [] is created once when the function is defined, not each time it is called.
-So every call without an explicit collection argument shares and mutates the same list.
-This is one of Python's most notorious footguns, and it comes up in AI code whenever you are accumulating results.
+Every call without an explicit collection argument shares and mutates the same list.
+This comes up often in AI code when you are accumulating documents, messages, examples, or results.

 Summary